systemd/mkosi/mkosi/resources/man/mkosi.1.md

 # Frequently Asked Questions (FAQ)

-- Why does `mkosi qemu` with KVM not work on Debian/Kali/Ubuntu?
+- Why does `mkosi vm` with KVM not work on Debian/Kali/Ubuntu?

   While other distributions are OK with allowing access to `/dev/kvm`, on Debian/Kali/Ubuntu this is only allowed for users in the `kvm` group.
 Because